javi-aranda/edx-analytics-logger/README.md

 # EdX Analytics Logger

-Simple yet powerful OpenEdX plugin to send event tracking logs to a remote service in order to stpre additional information about user activity to perform analytic research.
+Simple yet powerful OpenEdX plugin to send event tracking logs to a remote service in order to store additional information about user activity to perform analytic research.